Superhero has launched a low cost share trading solution in Australia today with share trades at a flat cost of just $5.00 per trade.

 Superhero Review Summary

 The key attraction obviously with a platform like this is the price. $5 per trade is extremely cheap, however its important to understand that the business is in it’s infancy.
+Offering $0 commission trades on ETF purchases is also a smart move at that will attract a wider customer base and provide them with more leverage as they expand the product out.

 The low-friction and ease of setup was refreshing.
 I admit it was the first time I’ve actually got to use PayID with my bank to fund the Superhero account.